-Similar to the Proposed Action, there would be two options for managing solid biomass boiler and gasifier ash (Section 4.6.1.3.1 - Option 1 and Section 4.6.1.3.2 - Option 2).
+Similar to the Proposed Action, there would be two options for managing solid biomass boiler and gasifier ash (Section 4.6.1.3.1 - option 1 and Section 4.6.1.3.2 - option 2).
 Under the Action Alternative, the combined solid biomass boiler and gasifier ash produced would be 19,900 tons (18,100 metric tons) per year.
 If lignin was not extracted from the lignin-rich stillage cake before burning in the boiler, approximately 5,600 additional tons (5,100 metric tons) per year of ash would be generated by the boiler.
-This ash could be sold to biomass producers as a lower-cost, value-added nutrient replacement co-product (Option 1).
+This ash could be sold to biomass producers as a lower-cost, value-added nutrient replacement co-product (option 1).
 If the nutrient replacement ash was sold, it would not require disposal as solid waste in a permitted solid waste disposal facility.
-If none of the ash was sold, from 19,900 to 25,500 additional tons (18,100 to 23,100 metric tons) per year [or 57 to 73 tons (52 to 66 metric tons) per day, based on a 350-day operating schedule] of solid waste would be produced, requiring disposal at a permitted solid waste disposal facility (Option 2).
-While less than the Proposed Action, this quantity of waste would exceed the capacity of the Stevens County landfill without a permit modification.
-This waste stream could be split among various permitted landfills and transfer stations within the region of influence, in which case permission would be needed from the selected facilities to receive the waste.
+If none of the ash was sold, from 19,900 to 25,500 additional tons (18,100 to 23,100 metric tons) per year [or 57 to 73 tons (52 to 66 metric tons) per day, based on a 350-day operating schedule] of solid waste would be produced, requiring disposal at a permitted solid waste disposal facility (option 2).
+While less than the Proposed Action, this quantity of waste would be split among various permitted landfills and transfer stations within the region of influence, in which case permission would be needed from the selected facilities to receive the waste.